 7. You’re a chicken when it comes to investments

-Sure, you don’t want to be dumb about your money; placing 100 percent of it in volatile stocks a few years before retirement is a good way to land you in the poor house.
+Sure, you don’t want to be dumb about your money.
+Placing 100 percent of it in volatile stocks a few years before retirement is a good way to land in the poor house.
 But at the same time, you want to be aggressive enough with your allocations to ensure your returns at least outpace inflation.

 More from Money Talks News

 - Ask Stacy: Should I buy an Annuity for Retirement Income?

 - Is This the Best Way to Invest Retirement Savings?